This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 On November 26, 2019, President Trump signed Executive Order 13898, forming the Task Force on Missing and Murdered American Indians and Alaska Natives.
-The Task Force aims to enhance the operation of the criminal justice system and address the legitimate concerns of American Indian and Alaska Native communities regarding missing and murdered people — particularly missing and murdered women and girls.
-The Task Force includes members from the U.S. Department of Justice, the U.S. Department of the Interior and the U.S. Department of Health and Human Services.
+The Task Force aimed to enhance the operation of the criminal justice system and address the legitimate concerns of American Indian and Alaska Native communities regarding missing and murdered people — particularly missing and murdered women and girls.
+The Task Force included members from the U.S. Department of Justice, the U.S. Department of the Interior and the U.S. Department of Health and Human Services.

 Mission & Function

 Executive Order 13898 set forth specific work for the Task Force to accomplish:

 - Conduct appropriate consultations with tribal governments on the scope and nature of the issues regarding missing and murdered American Indians and Alaska Natives;

 - Develop model protocols and procedures to apply to new and unsolved cases of missing or murdered persons in American Indian and Alaska Native communities, including best practices for:

 - Improving the way law enforcement investigators and prosecutors respond to the high volume of such cases, and to the investigative challenges that might be presented in cases involving female victims;

 - Collecting and sharing data among various jurisdictions and law enforcement agencies; and